Kovojunior/Svxlink/README.md

 It has been a joy to create these scripts, and I share them with the community in the spirit of helping, learning, and growing together in this incredible hobby.

 **Note / Disclaimer:**
 The author is not responsible for any damage, data loss, or system errors that may occur while using this software.
 Use this program at your own risk.
 This project may contain errors, either in the code or in the documentation.
 If you encounter any mistakes, I encourage you to report them.
 The preferred way to report issues is through the GitHub repository.
-Otherwise, please send a message to info@pmr446.si via EMail.
+Otherwise, please send a message to info@pmr.si via EMail.

 The author does not claim any rights over the SvxLink program itself; this project is an independent tool created to monitor and assist SvxLink, which remains the intellectual property of its original developers.